CodeAbbey/intel4004-emu/README.md

 # Intel 4004 emulator

-It is a Python emulator of Intel 4004 cpu
+It is a Python emulator of Intel 4004 cpu - created for solving [these programming puzzles](http://www.codeabbey.com/index/task_list/assembly).

 It could be run from command line like this: